whatnameisit/Samsung-ATIV-Book-2-NT270E5R-KD5S-Hackintosh/README.md

 ## Not working
 - Apple Airport features: Soldered Wi-Fi / Bluetooth cannot be replaced.
 - DRM contents on Safari: This is limited by non-native IGPU firmware not having Apple keys.
 - Hibernation: It seems even with the right settings hibernation image is stored, but the machine does not turn off.
+Resume works after manually powering down the machine.

 ## Steps to install